adamkells/fluent-python-notes/README.md

-# cool-python-stuff-i-forget-sometimes
+# fluent-python-notes
-A collection of neat python tips/tricks that I forget about.
+A collection of neat python functionality that I learned from the book Fluent Python.

 ## Table of Contents
 - [Generator Expressions](#generator-expressions)